Angus Taylor: Agribusiness startups

-Entering Parliament
+Parliamentary career

 Taylor first showed an interest in politics when he returned from Oxford, joining the Liberal Party when he was 26.
-He volunteered as a staffer for Barry O'Farrell, then a member of NSW state parliament who later became Premier.
+He volunteered as a staffer for Barry O'Farrell, then a member of NSW state parliament.
 O'Farrell encouraged him to "have a career before politics" and Taylor moved to consulting.
-About twenty years later, he met John Howard at a Heart Foundation fundraiser where the Prime Minister strongly encouraged Taylor to run for Parliament, saying it's important "we get as many people as possible who have had more life experience."
+About twenty years later, he met John Howard at a Heart Foundation fundraiser where the Prime Minister strongly encouraged Taylor to run for Parliament.
 Learning that Alby Schultz, the Member for Hume was considering retirement, in 2011 Taylor moved his family from Woollahra to the Southern Tablelands, on a farm outside of Goulburn, enrolling his children in local schools.

-Nomination as candidate

-Schultz announced in April 2012 that he would not re-contest the seat of Hume at the 2013 federal election, and Taylor immediately sought and gained Liberal endorsement for the seat of Hume, 26 votes out of 33.
+Schultz announced in April 2012 that he would not re-contest the seat of Hume at the 2013 federal election, and Taylor sought and gained Liberal endorsement for the seat of Hume, 26 votes out of 33.
 One of the candidates he defeated, Rick Mandelson, later appeared to endorse Taylor, saying "more common sense (is needed) in the Parliament along with someone who's actually done some things, not just academics, lawyers and union reps."

 2013 Australian federal election

-Taylor's wife, Louise Clegg, stepped back from her career as a barrister and law lecturer to run Taylor's election campaign "with military precision and solid financial support.”
-Records show he backed his campaign with his own donations during 2012–2013.
+Taylor's wife, Louise Clegg, stepped back from her career as a barrister and law lecturer to run Taylor's election campaign "with military precision and solid financial support."
+Records show he made donations to his own campaign during 2012–2013.
 Under Coalition rules, the Nationals were also entitled to run a candidate against Taylor, but decided not to.
 Taylor was elected as Member for Hume with over 61% of the two-party preferred vote and over 54% of the primary vote.
-Taylor joined the Government benches under new Prime Minister Tony Abbott as a "talented and somewhat impatient" MP, with a suspicious view of government procedures.
-In an interview early in his parliamentary career he said:I hate, I mean really hate, fart-arsing around.
+Taylor joined the Government benches under new Prime Minister Tony Abbott.
+In an interview early in his parliamentary career he said, "I hate, I mean really hate, fart-arsing around.
 I insist on getting things done.
 And yet that is what government specialises in.
 It specialises in fart-arsing.
 In stopping anything from happening, or insisting that the longest route is taken.
-I do delivery.
+I do delivery."